1996–97 North Dakota Fighting Sioux men's ice hockey season: NCAA tournament

 The conference title gave North Dakota the second western seed, allowing them to bypass the first round and begin the tournament in the quarterfinal round.
 They promptly took out ECAC champion Cornell and advanced to the Frozen Four.
-In the national semifinal North Dakota swiftly built a 3–0 lead on Colorado College.
-The Tigers responded with two goals to get back into the game but a pair of Fighting Sioux markers 43 seconds apart ended CC's hopes and UND was heading to the championship game.
+In the national semifinal, North Dakota swiftly built a 3–0 lead on Colorado College.
+The Tigers responded with two goals to get back into the game, but a pair of Fighting Sioux markers 43 seconds apart ended CC's hopes, and UND was heading to the championship game.

-In the final it was Boston University who got the jump early, scoring twice in the first.
+In the final, Boston University got the jump early, scoring twice in the first.
 North Dakota was able to turn the game into a track meet in the second and tie the game by the mid-way point.
 In the 12th minute, Peter Donatelli drew a controversial penalty, giving BU a power play, but it was UND's Matt Henderson who was able to score on the disadvantage.
 The Terriers tied the game on a separate power play shortly thereafter.
 UND regained the lead with their own extra-man goal two minutes later and added a fifth goal just before the period ended.

 With a two-goal lead, North Dakota played a much more defensive-minded game in the third period.
-They were able to hold the Terriers off of the scoresheet until the final minute but a goal by Jon Coleman cut the lead to one with less than a minute to play.
-BU attempted to get control of the puck inside the Sioux end for a chance to tie the game but UND was able to clear the zone and Adam Calder sent the puck into an empty net for the final goal of North Dakota's championship season.
+They were able to hold the Terriers off the scoresheet until the final minute but a goal by Jon Coleman cut the lead to one with less than a minute to play.
+BU attempted to gain control of the puck inside the Sioux end for a chance to tie the game but UND was able to clear the zone and Adam Calder sent the puck into an empty net for the final goal of North Dakota's championship season.

 Awards and honors

 Matt Henderson's five points in the Frozen Four earned him the Tournament MOP as well as a place on the All-Tournament team with teammates David Hoogsteen, Curtis Murphy and Aaron Schweitzer.
 Hoogsteen and Murphy were also named to the AHCA All-American West Second Team.
 Both players were joined by Jason Blake on the All-WCHA First Team while Dean Blais was awarded both the WCHA Coach of the Year and the Spencer Penrose Award as the national coach of the year.

-The surprise win by North Dakota in 1997 began a nearly unbroken stretch of 20 years where the program reached the NCAA tournament.
-In that time they appeared in 10 Frozen Fours and won an additional two National championships.
+The surprise win by North Dakota in 1997 marked the beginning of a nearly unbroken 20-year stretch where the program reached the NCAA tournament.
+In that time, they appeared in 10 Frozen Fours and won an additional two National championships.